danielcdai/brainsmith/README.md

 ![alt text](docs/images/image-3.png)
 2. Go to the chatbot page, select your embedding and chat with it.
 ![alt text](docs/images/image-4.png)
-3. Note that file must be txt or pdf as of now, more file extensions to be added.

 ## Development Guide